 What Is eCommerce Marketplace?

 An eCommerce marketplace is an eCommerce site owned by a third party where multiple businesses or individuals sell their products or services.

-These sites can be used by both a B2B business or DTC business and connect them to more customers than they could normally get in the startup stage.
+These sites can be used by both a B2B business or DTC business (see D2C meaning) and connect them to more customers than they could normally get in the startup stage.
 Marketplaces the BlueCart eCommerce are built to scale with your business and takes care of all the hard work in building a site for you.